-F1PC - Pricing
+F1PC - Pricing (6 Month Access)

 The F1PC exam covers key pricing principles for P&C insurance, including data analysis, regulatory requirements, catastrophe modeling, segmentation techniques (GLMs, machine learning), and reinsurance pricing.
 It emphasizes practical applications in setting technical premiums, evaluating competitor pricing, and managing portfolio performance within the Canadian regulatory framework.